jwhiteside11/uconn-sentiment-backend/data-fetchers/README.md

 curl 'localhost:5000/'
 ```

 **Note:** each time the Typesense server is restarted, it must be backfilled with the news we've scraped into datastore.
-There is and endpoint for doing so.
+There is an endpoint for doing so.
 ```bash
 curl 'localhost:5000/backfill_typesense'
 ```